What parents need to know

 Parents Need to Know

-Parents need to know there is nothing of concern in this gentle story.
-Sensitive kids might be anxious during the climactic scene as farmers and firefighters try to save a calf from drowning in mud, but all ends well, of course.
+Parents need to know that Otis, by Loren Long, is the first in a popular series about a friendly, helpful little tractor.
+This is a gentle story, but sensitive kids might be anxious during the climactic scene as farmers and firefighters try to save a calf from drowning in mud.
+All all ends well, of course.

 What's the story?